-My early education began as a kindergarten student at Laurel Elementary School.
+My early education began as a kindergarten student at Laurel Elementary School in the Brea Olinda Unified School District.
 My educational career began in 1976 as a math and history teacher in the Orange Unified School District (OUSD).
 Over the years I also worked as a school counselor, activities director, coach, cheerleading advisor, assistant principal and eventually a principal in both OUSD and Saddleback Valley Unified School District.
 Subsequently, I worked as the Director of Human Resources in the Newport-Mesa Unified School District prior to coming to BOUSD to oversee the management and operation of the Business Services division of the District.
 The broad range of my previous career opportunities is both personally rewarding and I believe beneficial to my work as Superintendent.

 A.J.
 "Skip" Roland, Ed.D.